WHAT IS HIDRADENITIS SUPPURATIVA?

 HOW MANY PEOPLE HAVE HIDRADENITIS SUPPURATIVA?

 HS typically goes undiagnosed for years because patients are ashamed to speak with anyone.
 When they do see a doctor, the disease is frequently misdiagnosed.
-It is reported that patients 15 doctors visit over 7 years before achieving the correct diagnosis.
+It is reported that patients visit, on average, 15 doctors over 7 years before achieving the correct diagnosis.

 Historically, HS has been considered a rare disorder, because it is difficult to accurately estimate the number of people living with HS; they conceal their condition, even from friends and close relatives.
 However, when all stages of the disease are considered, it is estimated that 1-4% of the population – potentially up to 13 million Americans alone – have Hidradenitis Suppurativa.

 Hidradenitis Suppurativa typically develops slowly over time.
 Development differs, however, from individual to individual.
 Most patients with HS (an estimated 2/3rds) will never develop past a mild stage.
 With others, it may escalate and become a debilitating disease.
 It is not known why.

 The severity of an individual’s HS is commonly measured by Hurley Stages:

 Stage II (“Moderate”): Recurrent abscesses, single or multiple widely separated lesions, with beginning sinus tract formation (“tunneling”)